 However, if you simply browse listings for dog toys on websites like Amazon, you can see hundreds if not thousands of options, some of which reach ridiculous prices.
 So ask yourself, does your dog really need a toy that has been that well marketed to YOU, or does he simply need something that will last him a long time?

-Another big money straining item that some pet owners spend hundreds of dollars on is dog agility training kits like these.
-Unless you're training your canine for professional competitions, there's no reason for you to buy those expensive agility kits for dogs.
+Another big money straining item that some pet owners spend hundreds of dollars on is dog agility training kits.
+Unless you’re training your canine for professional competitions, there’s no reason for you to buy those expensive agility kits for dogs.